jeremyyip98/COMP1531-Major-Project/assumptions.md

 ### Assumptions

-- Assume the person who creates the channel is the owner of the channel

-- Assume first person who joins channel/creates channel is owner of channel.

 - Assume that when called channel_list_all should list all channels including id and name regardless if the user is in the channel or not, compared to channel list which only list the channels the user is in.

 - Assume that owners are also in the member list